RayAnd/voysis-ios/README.md

     print("response is \(response)")
 }
 ```
 Note: This response indicates that a successful connection was made and returns meta-data.
-This response can be ignored by most users
+This response can be ignored by most users.

-When the `EventType` is `.audioQueryCompleted` you can extract the *final* response by doing the following
+When the `EventType` is `.audioQueryCompleted` you can extract the *final* response by doing the following.

 ```swift
 if let response = event.response! as?
 StreamResponse<CommerceContext, CommerceEntities> {